Childcare Check-in Case Study

 Ideation & Workflow Design

-Through collaborative sketching workshops, brainstorming sessions, and knowledge-transfer meetings, I worked with the business team to define the high-level user flow diagram [PDF].
+Through collaborative sketching workshops, brainstorming sessions, and knowledge-transfer meetings, I worked with the business team to determine the user flow.

 Stakeholders initially wanted to include more than 10 demographic questions during check-in.
 Based on the research findings, I identified this as a potential source of friction that could negatively affect usability and increase sign-in times.